krishitha1908/Route_Optimzation_for_Delivery_Trucks/README.md

-# Delivery Route Optimization Project
+# Route Optimization for delivery trucks

 This project is a web application designed to optimize delivery routes for BigBasket using the Traveling Salesman Problem (TSP) algorithm.